-Operators must follow the 5G C-Band Interference Landing Distance Procedure contained in the Operating Procedures Section of this AFM.
+Operators must use the 5G C-Band Interference Takeoff Performance and Landing Distance Calculations procedure contained in the Operating Procedures Section of this AFM.

 (2) Within 2 days after the effective date of this AD: Revise the Operating Procedures Section of the existing AFM to include the information specified in figure 3 to paragraph (h)(2) of this AD.
 This may be done by inserting a copy of figure 3 to paragraph (h)(2) of this AD into the existing AFM.